drewproud/decision-tree/README.md

 # decision-tree
 Meteor decision tree package

 Often times, the need arises to handle logic in the form of a decision tree.
-This package is intended to offer a declarative way of following a binary decision tree to the endpoint and returning a defined value, instead of a messy nested structure of if-then statements.
+This package is intended to offer a declarative way of following a binary decision tree to an endpoint and returning a defined value instead of using a messy nested structure of if-then statements.

 Installation:
 `meteor add drewproud:decision-tree`

 To use:
 1. Instantiate a new DecisionTree object with your desired options
 2. Set all functions used in the tree with setFunctions
 3. Set the tree to be used using setTree